A black box method for solving the complex exponentials approximation problem: Introduction

 The problem described above arises in many fields.
-A certainly not exhaustive list is the following: noisy Hausdorff moment problem, numerical inversion of Laplace transform, noisy trigonometric moment problem, identification of constant coefficients ODE from its transient response, approximation by complex exponentials functions, modal analysis, direction of arrival problem, shape from moments problem \cite{bama1,bama2,barase,emg,hen2,hs0,maba1,scharf}.
+A not exhaustive list is the following: noisy Hausdorff moment problem, numerical inversion of Laplace transform, noisy trigonometric moment problem, identification of constant coefficients ODE from its transient response, approximation by complex exponentials functions, modal analysis, direction of arrival problem, shape from moments problem \cite{bama1,bama2,barase,emg,hen2,hs0,maba1,scharf}.
+The problem belongs to the class of inverse problems.
+Many references on the statistical approaches to solve them can be found in \cite{aka}.

-It is well known that the problem can be severely ill posed, depending on the relative location in the complex plane of the points $\xi_j,j=1,\dots,p$ and on the ratios $SNR_j=|c_j|/\sigma,j=1,\dots,p$.
+In the specific case, it is well known that the problem can be severely ill posed, depending on the relative location in the complex plane of the points $\xi_j,j=1,\dots,p$ and on the ratios $SNR_j=|c_j|/\sigma,j=1,\dots,p$.
 A further difficulty is related to the fact that $p$ is unknown.
-This means that when the ratios $SNR_j,j=1,\dots,p$ are bounded by some constant $C<\infty$ even if you are able to guess the right order $p$ of the model, different realization of the process $a_k$ can give rise to quite different estimates of the other parameters in $P$.
+This means that when the ratios $SNR_j,j=1,\dots,p$ are bounded by some constant $C<\infty$ even if you are able to guess the right order $p$ of the model, different realizations of the process $a_k$ can give rise to quite different estimates of the other parameters in $P$.
 The difficulty of guessing the right order is related to the difficulty of estimating the other parameters.
 In fact if these were correctly estimated a good guess of $p$ would minimize an order selection criterium such as AIC or BIC \cite{aka}.
 Unfortunately you cannot hope to get good estimates of the other parameters if $p$ is not correctly estimated.
 Because of this situation many methods have been proposed to solve the problem by filtering the noise in different ways and/or considering different estimators.
 Those which provide the best performances, assuming to know the right order $p$, compute an approximation of the Maximum Likelihood estimator of the parameters filtering somewhat the noise at the same time \cite{hs0,hs1,hs2}.
 The guess of the order is then used to build the noise filter and therefore to improve the estimates of the other parameters.
-Different guesses can then be tested in order to minimize e.g. BIC.
-An automatic procedure can then be devised.
-However it turns out that MLEs are biased.
-Therefore approximating them is not necessarily such a good idea especially in low SNRs cases.
-Moreover the methods which perform better need to solve one or more eigenvalues problems which can be very computationally expensive for large data sets.
+Different guesses can be tested in order to minimize an order selection criterium.
+A black box procedure can then be devised.